radiant-rstats/radiant.model/cran-comments.md

 This is a resubmission.
 In this version I have added features and addressed a dplyr deprecation issues.
 See NEWS.md for details.

+Question: I see that radiant.model was archived because a dependency (vip) was archived.
+However, the vip package has been back on CRAN what looks like 2 weeks.
+In these types of situations are dependent packages left archived by default?

 ## Test environments

 * macOS, R 4.3.1